Indian Money Rupee: Exchange Rate, Payment Methods & Tips

 You will find it easy to change major currencies (e.g. US dollars, Pounds Sterling, and Euros) into rupees throughout India.
 Australian and Canadian dollars and other currencies are accepted by some banks.

-Airports: You can easily get rupees at currency exchange booths at the airport upon arrival, but the exchange rate is rather unfavorable.
-It's advisable to only exchange a small amount of rupees for incidentals and transportation to your hotel and downtown where you often get better rates.
+Airports: You can easily get rupees at currency exchange booths at the airport upon arrival.
+But it's advisable to only exchange a small amount of rupees for incidentals and transportation to your hotel and downtown where you often get better rates.

 Hotels: Many hotels offer money exchange services.
 Before booking, check if the hotel you want to book can change money and ask for details of the rate.